adbar/flux-toolchain/README.md

 Publications
 ------------

 - Barbaresi, A. (2013).
 [Challenges in web corpus construction for low-resource languages in a post-BootCaT world.](https://hal.archives-ouvertes.fr/halshs-00919410v2/document) In Z. Vetulani & H. Uszkoreit (Eds.), *Proceedings of the 6th language & technology conference, less resourced languages special track* (pp. 69–73).
-Poznań.
 - Barbaresi, A. (2013).
 [Crawling microblogging services to gather language-classified URLs.](https://hal.archives-ouvertes.fr/halshs-00840861v2/document) Workflow and case study.
 In *Proceedings of the 51th Annual Meeting of the ACL, Student Research Workshop* (pp. 9–15).
 - Barbaresi, A. (2014).
 [Finding Viable Seed URLs for Web Corpora: A Scouting Approach and Comparative Study of Available Sources.](https://hal.archives-ouvertes.fr/halshs-00986144/document) In R. Schäfer & F. Bildhauer (Eds.), *Proceedings of the 9th web as corpus workshop* (pp. 1–8).
 - Schäfer, R., Barbaresi, A., & Bildhauer, F. (2014).
 [Focused Web Corpus Crawling.](https://hal.archives-ouvertes.fr/hal-01095924/document) In F. Bildhauer & R. Schäfer (Eds.), *Proceedings of the 9th Web as Corpus workshop* (pp. 9–15).